-7.7.
+6.7.
 Routing Policies

-Routing policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 7.5.
-Two routing policies were added: An incoming policy with Communication Manager as the destination and an outbound policy with the Avaya SBCE as the destination and an incoming policy with Experience Portal as the destination.
+Routing policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.5.
+Two routing policies were added: An incoming policy with Communication Manager as the destination and an outbound policy with the Avaya SBCE as the destination.
 To add a routing policy, navigate to Routing \rightarrow Routing Policies in the left navigation pane and click on the New button in the right pane (not shown).
 The following screen is displayed:

 - In the General section, enter a descriptive Name and add a brief description under Notes (optional). - In the SIP Entity as Destination section, click Select.
 The SIP Entity List page opens (not shown).
-Choose the appropriate SIP entity to which this routing policy applies (Section 7.5) and click Select.
+Choose the appropriate SIP entity to which this routing policy applies (Section 6.5) and click Select.
 The selected SIP Entity displays on the Routing Policy Details page as shown below. - Use default values for remaining fields. - Click Commit to save.

-The following screens show the Routing Policies for Communication Manager, the Avaya SBCE and the Experience Portal.
+The following screens show the Routing Policies for Communication Manager and the Avaya SBCE.

-7.8.
+6.8.
 Dial Patterns

 Dial Patterns are needed to route specific calls through Session Manager.
-For the compliance test, dial patterns were needed to route calls from Communication Manager and from Experience Portal to the service provider and vice versa.
+For the compliance test, dial patterns were needed to route calls from Communication Manager to the service provider and vice versa.
 Dial Patterns define which route policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
 To add a dial pattern, navigate to Routing \rightarrow Dial Patterns in the left navigation pane and click on the New button in the right pane (not shown).
 Fill in the following, as shown in the screens below: